-This hippie bus was scanned with Artec Eva, and then the bottom parts that could not be accessed with the scanner were modeled in third-party software.
+This hippie bus was scanned with Artec Eva.
+The bottom parts that could not be accessed with the scanner were modeled in third-party software.

-This is a 3D model of a working hydrant on a street in Palo Alto, CA. To scan it, we used an Artec Eva connected to an Artec battery and a tablet.
+This is a 3D model of a working hydrant on a street in Palo Alto, CA. To scan it, we used an Artec Eva connected to an Artec battery and a tablet for full scanning mobility.